T-Mobile-Sprint merger wins approval from U.S. judge

 During a two-week trial in December, T-Mobile and Sprint argued the merger will better equip the new company to compete with top players Verizon Communications Inc and AT&T Inc, creating a more efficient company with low prices and faster internet speeds.

-Shares of T-Mobile rose 10% to $92.90 in premarket trading while Sprint soared more than 70% to $8.30.
+Shares of T-Mobile rose 10% to $93.01 while Sprint soared more than 72% to $8.27 in early trading.
 Even after a deal closes, the combined company would only be third-largest U.S. wireless carrier by market capitalization.

 The states, led by California and New York, had said the deal would reduce competition, leading to higher prices.